dilini-ranaweera/daily-pennsylvanian-basic-scraper/README.md

 This template includes a sample workflow to demonstrate the core git scraping capabilities.
 Read on to learn how to customize it!

+## Customized Version
+I updated this scraper to scrape the hidden headlines instead of the main ones. the class name is : frontpage-link small-link

 ## Overview

 The workflow defined in `.github/workflows/scrape.yaml` runs on a defined schedule to: